srshiravanthan/cipher_guard/README.md

 4. If you don’t have a requirements.txt, create one using:
    - pip install cryptography argon2-cffi
    - pip freeze > requirements.txt

+# 📄 Published Work

+This project has been published in **IJRASET**:

+> **CipherGuard: A Folder Encryption and Decryption Tool**
+> Author: Barath VS, S Trivikram, S. R. Shiravanthan, S Vaishnavii
+> Published in: International Journal for Research in Applied Science & Engineering Technology (IJRASET)
+> [Link to Paper](https://www.ijraset.com/research-paper/secured-folder-encryption-and-decryption)  <!-- Replace with your actual paper link -->